On This Page:

 - Aggregate type

 Determines how the ratings are entered as a grade in the Moodle Gradebook.
-The options are: No ratings, Average of ratings, Count of ratings, Maximum rating, Minimum rating, Sum of ratings, and Manual Gradebook rating.
+The options are: No ratings, Average of ratings, Count of ratings, Maximum rating, Minimum rating, and Sum of ratings.

 - Restrict ratings to items with dates in this range